baaniuberoi/Induction2k25/README.md

 We had two auditorium lectures today.
 The first was taken by the in-charge of IAPT, Dr. Jaswinder Singh, and the second by Dr. Priya Darshini on Universal Human Values.

+During the first session, we experienced how life was all about Mathematics and that Mathematics was all about life and that one could suffice without the other, how wonderful!
+The realization about seeing His presence in every spec and every person around made all the students mesmerized by all that they heard then.
+Shortly after, mind boggling experiments left everyone stunned and super excited.

+Next in line was a beautiful session by Dr. Priya Darshini on Universal Human Values, where she talked about true happiness and how emaculately different it was from feelings of excitement and other stimuli.
+Each and every word she spoke provided immense clarity to all the individuals seated.

 ## Day4 (Monday)

 The morning session started with two beautiful seniors who welcomed us for our first P2P lecture.
 It felt awesome to learn from someone whom you would aspire to become like one day, confident, friendly, and ofcourse, knowledgeable to the core.
 They provided us with an insight into the world of C++, the very first language of every techie like me.